Caroline-Legrand/disaggMRC/README.md

                       threshold_int = 0.002) # [mm/h].
 A precipitation intensity threshold above which weights are ignored for the scaling models.
 Recommended 0.002 mm/h.
 Other accepted values may vary between 0 (no weights are ignored) and 0.1 mm/h
 ```

-Estimate scaling parameters for models A and A+.
-The cascade weights are
+Estimate scaling parameters for models A and A+ for each season.
+The
-considered to depend on the temporal aggregation level and the intensity
+cascade weights are considered to depend on the temporal aggregation
-of the precipitation to be disaggregated.
-In model A, the precipitation
+level and the intensity of the precipitation to be disaggregated.
+In
-asymmetry is not taken into account, whereas it is in model A+.
+model A, the precipitation asymmetry is not taken into account, whereas
+it is in model A+.

 ``` r
 Model_A = get_scaling_params_Intensity_aggLevel(vecPrecip = PrecipData10min$obs, # The high-resolution observed data needed for parameter estimation